Defence Explosive Factory Maribyrnong: High Explosives Filling section

+Cordite, administration and workshop buildings

 Includes production buildings and storage magazines associated with the production of naval cordite.
 These areas also include a range of administration and workshop buildings associated with the main entrance to the site from Cordite Avenue.
 The Fisher Stables, listed as indicative in the RNE at 2/12/51/2, are associated with the remains of Joseph Raleigh's house and a reported burial site for racehorses on The Remount in the northern part of the MRL(EOD) and EDE areas.
 This area is purported to include the burial site of General Bridges' horse, Sandy.

 Afton Street Conservation Reserve

 This area across the river from the main site was purchased by Moonee Valley City Council in 2003 and remediated as a conservation reserve.
-This area used to be a part of the DEF site, to which it was connected by a military bridge, which no longer stands.
+This area used to be a part of the DSM site, to which it was connected by a military bridge, which no longer stands.
 The bridge was used to transport munitions to the site for their storage, testing and disposal.
 Caves in the northern part of the reserve that had been filled in with earth were observed by researchers in 2005.
 Anecdotally, these caves were used for munitions testing.

+Royal Australian Field Artillery barracks

+The buildings that comprise the former Royal Australian Field Artillery (RAFA) barracks of 1911 are red brick with either slate or corrugated iron roofs grouped around the former parade ground.
+The accommodation buildings are on the western side of the parade ground with the administration buildings to the east and the stables, gun shed and service buildings to the north.
+Further north are separate residences for the commandant, captain and single officers, constructed in 1913.
+There is a consistent architecture throughout the RAFA Barracks which is an eclectic blend of elements of the Federation Free Classical and Arts and Crafts styles favoured by Commonwealth architect John Smith Murdoch.